llee454/amina/bin/help.md

 EXPR is a Scheme expression.
 When Amina encounters these tags, it passes EXPR to Guile Scheme, which evaluates the expression, and replaces the tag with the result.

+Include tags use the following syntax: `{{include:PATH}}` where `PATH` is a file path.
+When `PATH` is a relative filepath, it is evaluated relative to the directory in which Amina has been called.
+When Amina encounters this tag, it loads the referenced file and replaces the tag with the file's content.

 Section tags have the following syntax `{{#TAGNAME: EXPR}} CONTENT {{/TAGNAME}}`.
 When Amina encounters a section tag it may do two things.
 First, it may create a